cartant/ts-snippet/README.md

 Without using `ts-snippet`, it's simple to write tests that establish whether or not TypeScript code compiles, but it's more difficult to write tests that establish whether type inferences are correct (especially when `any` is involved) or whether types are intentionally incompatible (and generate compilation errors).

-`ts-snippet` inludes assertions that will verify whether inferred types are what's expected and whether compilation fails for incompatible types.
+`ts-snippet` includes assertions that will verify whether inferred types are what's expected and whether compilation fails for incompatible types.

 ## Install